scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 }
 ```

+The tail recursive version doesn't seem to involve the complexity of CPS.
+How can we relate this to what we've just learned, and when can we avoid the work of CPS and trampolining?

-Both methods calculate the sum of natural numbers from 0 to `count`.
-Let's us substitution to show how the stack is used by each method, for a small value of `count`.
+Let's use substitution to show how the stack is used by each method, for a small value of `count`.

 ```scala
 isntTailRecursive(2)